Onboarding Microsoft To Do

 • Cut time-to-value to under 2 minutes and ~5 purposeful clicks, faster and more engaging than competitor flows

 • Pinpointed why the remaining 34% dropped off and produced a validated concept for exploration-before-sign-up onboarding.
-Though not shipped due to pandemic reorgs, the findings informed later onboarding experiments within To Do
+This was not shipped due to pandemic reorgs, but the findings informed later onboarding experiments within To Do

 Context